minipief/pyva/doc/source/system_classes.rst

 Systems package
 ===============

-The systems sub-package :mod:`pyva.systems` provide several modules for the simulation of various dynamic systems.
+The systems sub-package :mod:`pyva.systems` provide several modules for the [All2009] of various dynamic systems.
 At first all classes have attributes to describe each system in an appropriate way.
 This includes the topology, the properties and the materials that are used to build up the system.